MURAL WALLCOVERINGS COLLECTION

 Mural wallcoverings are panelled designs, printed digitally in order to create 3 different panels on one roll - that look like a dramatic mural or big picture when hung together.

 Mural wallcoverings create interest and drama that bring a unique sense of style to any room.
-Its a great way to achieve the feel of an expensive hand-painted mural for less time and investment.
+It's a great way to achieve the feel of an expensive hand-painted mural for less time and investment.
 These mural wallcoverings have been painstakingly developed to the finest detail and are all originally hand-painted by Georgette Sunderland.

 This is an illustration of a full repeat of the wallcovering 'Spring Tonic', shown in the colourway 'Morning Mist'.